hammady/butt/README.md

 with the id until you find a correct recording.
 If there is a better way to do this, please submit an issue/PR here.

+Finally, do not forget to change the Shoutcast streaming server parameters in the last section of the file, especially the password.

 ```ini
 dev_remember = 0 # by id
 dev_remember = 1 # by name